glebashnik/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-#**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+# Traffic Sign Recognition
 ---

-**Build a Traffic Sign Recognition Project**
+## Overview

+**Goal**: Build and evaluate a traffic sign recognition model.

-The goals / steps of this project are the following:
+The project consists of the following parts:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[dataset]: ./dataset.png "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
 [image3]: ./examples/random_noise.jpg "Random Noise"
 [image4]: ./examples/placeholder.png "Traffic Sign 1"